jcaillon/valet/docs/content/docs/300.libraries/system.md

 This function returns the list of undeclared variables for the given names.

 - $@: **variable names** _as string_:
       the list of variable names to check.

 Returns:

+- $?
-- $? = 0 if there are variable undeclared, 1 otherwise.
+  - 0 if there are variable undeclared
+  - 1 otherwise.
 - `RETURNED_ARRAY`: the list of undeclared variables.

 ```bash